agoose77/notes/nuclear/theory/single-particle-models.md

 In the above figure, it is evident that the overlap of nucleons in substates of different $\abs{m_l}$ is very small.
 Only if the nucleons have the same $\abs{m}$ does a strong interaction between both take place.[^moshe.203]

+The pairing energy *increases* with orbital angular momentum.[^cam.13]

 Staggering - results from different nucleons not requiring antisymmetry

 Deformations
 ------------
 Closed (singly & doubly) shell nuclei resemble spherical structures (from their $Q$).
 However, open shell nuclei often have deformed structures.

 Nuclei which are deformed no longer possess good rotational symmetry.
 Deformation is implied by a nonzero quadrupole moment of $J \geq 1$, which indicates an non-spherical charge distribution.
-Below $J=1$ quantum fluctuations average the $Q$ to zero and hence even-even nuclei have $Q=0$ *regardless of their true shape*.[^fonm.39]
+Below $J=1$ quantum fluctuations average thehttps://www.hep.phy.cam.ac.uk/~chpotter/particleandnuclearphysics/Lecture_14_StructureOfNuclei.pdf $Q$ to zero and hence even-even nuclei have $Q=0$ *regardless of their true shape*.[^fonm.39]

 Rotation of nuclei with large quadrupole moments leads to the emission of electric quadrupole (E2) radiation, and hence $E(2)$ transition rates will increase with deformation.
 It follows that $B(E2)$ and $Q(2^+)$ are indicators of deformation.